benaitcheson/T2A2_Marketplace_App/README.md

 Using the Client_ID to link this table.
 Each client has a single table (a one to one relation) of assets.

 #### Client Liabilities
 Similar to the Client Assets table the Liabilities table represents a one to one relation to the Client_ID from the Client table.
+This is a belongs_to for the Client table.

 #### Client Address
+This another belongs_to from the Client table but this one has sensitive information about the client.

 #### Client Income
+Each of these was broken up to separate data into a single purpose for each controller.
+This is another belongs_to from the Client table.
+The foreign key is the Client_ID, the same as Client_Assets, Client_Liabilities, Client_Address, Client_Income and Client_Goals.

 #### Client Goals